Tick: Tick-borne disease

 Not all ticks in an infective area are infected with transmittable pathogens, and both attachment of the tick and a long feeding session are necessary for diseases to be transmitted.
-Consequently tick bites often do not lead to infection, especially if the ticks are removed within 36 hours.
-While adult ticks can be removed with fine-tipped tweezers or proprietary tick removal tools then disinfecting the wound, there is growing consensus that ticks should be killed in-situ and frozen with either a custom spray or medical wart remover and left to fall out to avoid anaphylactic/allergic reactions.
+Consequently, tick bites often do not lead to infection, especially if the ticks are removed within 36 hours.
+Adult ticks can be removed with fine-tipped tweezers or proprietary tick removal tools, before then disinfecting the wound.
+In Australia and New Zealand, where tick-borne infections are less common than tick reactions, the Australasian Society of Clinical Immunology and Allergy recommends seeking medical assistance or killing ticks in-situ by freezing and then leaving them to fall out to prevent allergic/anaphylactic reactions.
 Professor Sheryl van Nunen, whose research in 2007 identified tick-induced mammalian meat allergy, famously said "tweezers are tick squeezers", referring to the tick toxins squeezed into people attempting to remove ticks with tweezers.
 Ticks can be disposed of by flushing them down the toilet, placing them in a container of soapy water or alcohol, or sticking them to tape that can then be folded over and thrown away.

 Bifenthrin and permethrin, both pyrethroids, are sometimes used as tick-control measures, although they have the disadvantage of being carcinogenic and able to attack the nervous systems of other species besides ticks.
 Those who walk through tick-infested areas can make it harder for ticks to latch onto them by tucking their trousers into boots made of smooth rubber, which ticks have trouble climbing.

-Research since 2008 has documented red-meat allergies (mammalian meat allergy and Alpha-gal allergy) in the U.S. due to lone star tick bites.
+Research since 2008 has documented red-meat allergies (mammalian meat allergy and Alpha-gal allergy) in the US due to lone star tick bites.
 The range of the problem has been expanding with the range of the tick.
 Other species of ticks are known for being responsible for meat allergies in other countries, including Sweden, Germany, and Australia.